ashishsinha2005/Analytics_Models/README.md

 # Analytics Models

-This Repositary has Following Models related to Natutal Langauage Processing.
+This Repository has the Following Models related to Various statistical Models.

-Data files are not not uploaded for some Models due to Large size.Please feel free to reach out to me for data file.
+Data files are not uploaded for some Models due to their large size.
+Please feel free to reach out to me for the data file.

-The Indexing in github Correspond to Indexing in my local system.
+The Indexing in GitHub Corresponds to Indexing in my local system.